scraggo/scraggo.github.io/_posts/2018-04-16-reflections-coding-bootcamp.md

 author: "Dave Cohen"
 ---

 I was ready for a career change.
 It was October of 2017.
-The more time I spent coding and learning computer science fundamentals, I realized that a programming career would fit my personality better than performing and teaching music.
+The more time I spent coding and learning computer science fundamentals, the more I realized that a programming career would fit my personality* better than performing and teaching music.

 After spending a fair amount of time teaching myself to code and making websites, I began researching coding bootcamps.
 There were optimistic [statistics](https://cirr.org/data) of people making $80,000 after graduating.
 There were detractors who warn strongly against bootcamps.
 I was skeptical, but decided I wasn't learning fast enough.
-> Read more about my bootcamp decision:
+> \* Read more about my bootcamp decision:
 [Now Attending: Fullstack Academy](https://scraggo.github.io/javascript/2017/12/26/now-attending-fullstack.html)

 Now, it's April 2018 and I'm a graduate of Fullstack Academy's Software Engineering program.
 I want to share some of my experiences both good and bad.
 I'm not yet employed, but I've already interviewed on-site and been screened by multiple companies.